drublic/css-modal/README.md

 something else to create custom events.

+## Plugins

+We have a couple for the modal to enhance it:

+* Resize - Resizes modal to size of input elements
+* Gallery - A lightbox plugin (in connection with resize)
+* HTML5 Video - Load videos within the modal

 ## Bug reports and feature requests

 If you got something that's worth including into the project please